ktdreyer/helga-productpages/README.rst

 run
 ``python setup.py develop``.

-**Note**: This authentication feature can expose private information (milestone dates) about Red Hat products.
-If you use this feature, be sure that the networks to which Helga connects are restricted.
+**Note**: This plugin can expose private information (milestone dates) about Red Hat products.
+If you use this plugin, be sure that the networks to which Helga connects are restricted.
 Everyone in Helga's channels will see the private information, so the assumption is that they already have rights to read the data on Product Pages.